 Through the study of cultures across the globe from ancient times to the modern era, our History program will ground you in content knowledge of the past that provides perspective and context necessary for understanding our world today.
 Students can explore a wide variety of topics, including the American Civil War, Latin American Revolutions, the Holocaust, World War II, and youth culture in modern America.
 Through coursework, students hone analytical skills and approaches to problem solving that will be useful in future careers.

 - Opportunities to participate in study away tours, including an 11-day Civil War battlefield tour offered biennially

 - Summer internship opportunities at museums and public history sites in Ohio and around the country

 - Research, writing, and communication skills that are invaluable in a range of history-specific and non-history related careers

-- Research projects under the guidance of Muskingum faculty in collaboration with local and national institutions including the United States Holocaust Museum
+- Research projects under the guidance of Muskingum faculty in collaboration with local and national institutions including the United States Holocaust Memorial Museum

 - Cohort experience gained by working to develop critical writing and research skills in our research methods course

 - Career Field Experience possibilities, such as trips to Washington, DC to visit with those in vocations such as public service and historical preservation